Last updated: 5 August 2020 at 7.30am

 These items have been in short supply across WA and globally.
 The WA Government is working to increase stocks and secure supply chains.

 For more information please see Department of Health advice on how to access PPE.

 The Water Corporation has launched a one-off round of grants to support not-for-profit organisations and community groups across the Kimberley region that have been financially impacted by COVID-19.

-Grants of up to $10,000 are available.
-Applications close at 4pm on Friday, 5 June 2020.
-View eligibility criteria and find out how to apply via the Water Corporation website.
+Grants of up to $10,000 were available.
+Applications closed at 4pm on Friday, 5 June 2020.
+View eligibility criteria on the Water Corporation website.